My Haunted House – A True Story…

 * * *

-That mansion has seen a lot in 183 years and I’m grateful that for the time it was ours as it was pure magic.
-In today’s harsh political climate, I take solace knowing two immigrants with a dream lived in a home with roots so deep they precede our nations birth.
-Two immigrants and their California girl danced in those hallways.
+That mansion has seen a lot in 183+ years and I’m grateful that for the time it was ours as it was pure magic.
+I take solace in knowing two immigrants striving for the American dream lived in a historic home with roots so deep they precede our nation’s birth.
+We danced in those hallways.
 Laughed in those rooms.
 Cozied up by those fireplaces.
-Us and 183 years of souls.
-I would lying if that moment in time didn’t shape the woman I am today – and the foundation as to why I become a Reatlor.
+Us and 183+ years of souls.
+I would be lying if that moment in time didn’t shape the woman I am today – and the foundation as to why I became a Realtor.
 A house is a home, a home to all that love there.

-Thank you for taking the time to read my tale.
-It is a bittersweet memory I only dare think about on All Hallows Eve.
+Thank you for taking the time to read my tale I only dare think about during Spooky Season.

 The following amazing sites are where I gathered the information and photos for this article.